 Master Programs in Electrical Engineering

-Students pursuing the degree of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Electrical Engineering may specialize in the areas of Electronics, Power Engineering, Control Systems, RF Systems and Microwave Remote Sensing, and Digital Signal Processing.
+Students pursuing the degree of Master of Science (Plan I) or Master of Engineering (Plan II or III) in Electrical Engineering may specialize in the areas of Electronics Engineering, Power and Energy Engineering, and Telecommunications and Remote Sensing.

 The master of engineering is a professional degree that comprises advanced coursework in electrical engineering.
 The ME program has two options, Plan II, where students take 24 to 27 credits in courses, and work on an engineering project (3-6 credits), and Plan III, where students take 30 credits in courses.